-ANATOMY-I Subject code: BPT-101 Minimum hours: Theory-60 Hrs., Practical-60 Hrs.
+ANATOMY-I Subject code: BPT-101

 COURSE OBJECTIVES - It is designed to provide students with the working knowledge of the structure of the human body which is essential foundation for their clinical studies.
 The study of anatomy will include identification of all gross anatomical structures.
 Particular emphasis will be placed on description of bones, joints, muscles, the brain, cardio pulmonary and nervous system, as these are related to the application of physiotherapy in patients.